calyau/maxima/share/diff_form/readme_diff_form.txt

 I think this package is intermediate between vect package and tensor package in maxima.
 So in this time,I did not implement bundle spaces, though especially need S1-bundle.
 I don't like too formalism such as other CAS's diff-form package.
-Because nonusability of these package prevents from using bundle spaces,as bundle is a natural tool for peoples using it for thinking.
+Because non-usability of these package prevents from using bundle spaces,as bundle is a natural tool for peoples using it for thinking.
 My todo-list is to implement bundles with natural usability.
-I welcome All coments, advices,bug reports.to maxima mailing list or me (go.maxima@gmail.com)
+I welcome All comments, advices,bug reports.to maxima mailing list or me (go.maxima@gmail.com)

 A little new thing I implemented is to use clifford operator for seeking integral factor.
-If exsist,(f^-1 is integral factor),d(w)=f^(-1)df @ w. then @--->&(clifford)
+If exist,(f^-1 is integral factor),d(w)=f^(-1)df @ w. then @--->&(clifford)
-d(w)/w is possible,becase we calculate w & w -->A (some numbers),in clifford algebra
+d(w)/w is possible,because we calculate w & w -->A (some numbers),in clifford algebra
-1/w=w/A. d(w)/w---> d(w)&w/A. when  &-->@,use some quantization,@ is independent from metric. when calculating with &,we introduce metric parameta automatically for example u1,u2,u3,such that dx&dx=u1,...then u1-->0,u2-->0,u3=\=0,&-->@.
+1/w=w/A. d(w)/w---> d(w)&w/A. when  &-->@,use some quantization,@ is independent from metric. when calculating with &,we introduce metric parameter automatically for example u1,u2,u3,such that dx&dx=u1,...then u1-->0,u2-->0,u3=\=0,&-->@.
 This calculation is illegal only within  differential forms, but regal clifford-grassman algebra.
-Usually in such a case we use an Ideal on differntial forms.
+Usually in such a case we use an Ideal on differential forms.
-But I think it is essential that limit of metric breakes clifford structure,but cannot affect grassman structure,so after this limit, we can change & to @ .
+But I think it is essential that limit of metric breaks clifford structure,but cannot affect grassman structure,so after this limit, we can change & to @ .
 See example.txt.